AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/asset-selector.md

 You can use properties such as `imsScope` or `imsClientID` to retrieve `imsToken` automatically.
 You can use SUSI (Sign Up Sign In) flow and IMS properties.
 Also, you can obtain your own imsToken and pass it to Asset Selector by integrating within [!DNL Adobe] application on Unified Shell or if you already have an imsToken obtained via other methods (for example, using technical account).
 Accessing [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository without defining IMS properties (For example, `imsScope` and `imsClientID`) is referred to as a non-SUSI flow.
 -->

-Definieren Sie die Voraussetzungen in der `index.html` Datei oder einer ähnlichen Datei in Ihrer Anwendungsimplementierung, um die Authentifizierungsdetails für den Zugriff auf die [!DNL Experience Manager Assets] as a [!DNL Cloud Service] Repository.
+Definieren Sie die Voraussetzungen in der `index.html`-Datei oder einer ähnlichen Datei innerhalb Ihrer Anwendungsimplementierung, um die Authentifizierungsdetails für den Zugriff auf das [!DNL Experience Manager Assets] als [!DNL Cloud Service]-Repository festzulegen.
 Zu den Voraussetzungen gehören:
 * imsOrg
 * imsToken
 * apikey